- Brand name

 - aching muscles, muscle tenderness or weakness, not caused by exercise

-- bleeding or bruising more easily than normal, blue-black, red or purple blotches under the skin
+- bleeding or bruising more easily than normal, reddish-purplish or blue-black blotches under the skin

-- fast or irregular heartbeat, also called palpitations
+- fast or irregular heartbeats, also called palpitations

 - difficulty hearing, deafness